Hit enter after type your search item

 Associating custom tooltip with a link

 You may associate a tooltip with different HTML elements.
-In all above examples, I used tooltip with buttons.
+In all above examples, I used a tooltip with buttons.
 In this example, the tooltip will display as you hover over the link.
 This tooltip also uses a custom style with various data attributes:

 Bootstrap 4 tooltip link